Volunteer with OSU Soccer

 minimum, all persons who have been convicted of crimes against persons.

-Ottawa South United S.A will comply with all Ontario Soccer Association guidelines and procedures.
+Ottawa South United S.A will comply with all Ontario Soccer guidelines and procedures.
 Ottawa South United S.A has placed as a condition of participation, the requirement of all Volunteers to complete a Police Check Form as well as the Club

 Volunteer Application form every three years.
 Only persons who comply with these conditions shall be allowed to participate in Ottawa South United S.A affiliated events.